MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/technologies/network-subsystem/net-sub-performance-tuning-nics.md

 ###  <a name="bkmk_tcp_params"></a>  TCP Receive Window Auto-Tuning

-Prior to Windows Server 2008, the network stack used a fixed-size receive-side window that limited the overall potential throughput for connections.
+Prior to Windows Server 2008, the network stack used a fixed-size receive-side window (65,536 bytes) that limited the overall potential throughput for connections.
 One of the most significant changes to the TCP stack is TCP receive window auto-tuning.

-You can calculate the total throughput of a single connection when you use this fixed size default as:
+You can calculate the total throughput of a single connection when you use a fixed size TCP receive window as:

-**Total achievable throughput in bytes = TCP window \* (1 / connection latency)**
+**Total achievable throughput in bytes = TCP receive window size in bytes \* (1 / connection latency in seconds)**

-For example, the total achievable throughput is only 51 Mbps on a 1 GB connection with 10 ms latency \(a reasonable value for a large corporate network infrastructure\).
+For example, the total achievable throughput is only 51 Mbps on a connection with 10 ms latency \(a reasonable value for a large corporate network infrastructure\).

 With auto-tuning, however, the receive-side window is adjustable, and it can grow to meet the demands of the sender.
-It is possible for a connection to achieve a full line rate of a 1 GB connection.
+It is possible for a connection to achieve a full line rate of a 1 Gbps connection.
 Network usage scenarios that might have been limited in the past by the total achievable throughput of TCP connections can now fully use the network.

 #### Deprecated TCP parameters